Skip to content

 noorm change revert 2024-02-01-notifications

-Revert the given change and every change applied after it, in reverse chronological order.
-Use this to rewind to a specific point.
-On a TTY, omit the name to pick the anchor change interactively.
+Revert the given change and every change applied after it, in reverse order.
+Omit the name on a TTY to pick interactively.

 bash